-F. An alternative planting plan using native plants may be approved in order to create a new wetland area, if it is part of a wetlands mitigation plan that has been approved by the DSL or the U.S. Army Corps of Engineers (USACE) in conjunction with a wetland joint removal/fill permit application.
+6. An alternative planting plan using native plants may be approved in order to create a new wetland area, if it is part of a wetlands mitigation plan that has been approved by the DSL or the U.S. Army Corps of Engineers (USACE) in conjunction with a wetland joint removal/fill permit application.

+Finding: Not Applicable.
 An alternative planting plan is not being proposed, mitigation plan option 2 is being proposed.

-G. Monitoring and Maintenance.
+7. Monitoring and Maintenance.
 The mitigation plan shall provide for a five-year monitoring and maintenance plan with annual reports in a form approved by the Community Development Director.
 Monitoring of the mitigation site is the on-going responsibility of the property owner, assign, or designee, who shall submit said annual report to the Planning Division, documenting plant survival rates of shrubs and trees on the mitigation site.
 Photographs shall accompany the report that indicate the progress of the mitigation.
 A minimum of eighty percent survival of trees and shrubs of those species planted is required at the end of the five-year maintenance and monitoring period.
 Any invasive species shall be removed and plants that die shall be replaced in kind to meet the eighty percent survival requirement.
 Bare spots and areas of invasive vegetation larger than ten square feet that remain at the end the five-year monitoring period shall be replanted or reseeded with native grasses and/or ground cover species.

+Finding: Complies as Conditioned.
 Monitoring and maintenance shall be the responsibility of the owner.
 The life expectancy of the new plantings for the mitigation plan area should exceed the 80% minimum survival requirement throughout the winter season in Oregon.
 The owner shall monitor and maintain the same 80% minimum survival rate during the summer or dry seasons for the next 5 years.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-H. Covenant or Conservation Easement.
+8. Covenant or Conservation Easement.
 The applicant shall record a restrictive covenant or conservation easement, in a form provided by the City, requiring the owners and assigns of properties subject to this section to comply with the applicable mitigation requirements of this section.
 Said covenant shall run with the land, and permit the City to complete mitigation work in the event of default by the responsible party.
 Costs borne by the City for such mitigation shall be borne by the owner.

+Finding: Complies as Conditioned.
 The applicant shall record a covenant or conservation easement that is provided by the city for the proposed mitigation plan area.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-I. Financial Guarantee.
+9. Financial Guarantee.
 A financial guarantee for establishment of the mitigation area, in a form approved by the City, shall be submitted before development within the NROD disturbance area commences.
 The City will release the guarantee at the end of the five-year monitoring period, or before, upon its determination that the mitigation plan has been satisfactorily implemented pursuant to this section.